Toronto’s festival scene heats up summer with can’t-miss experiences to thrill your senses. Here are 9 events you won’t want to miss.

 A classic end-of-summer tradition, the Canadian National Exhibition is one of North America’s largest annual fairs.

 From adrenaline-pumping rides and nostalgic games to live entertainment, shopping, and jaw-dropping fair food, the CNE has something for everyone.
-Don’t miss Food Truck Frenzy, the Craft Beer Fest, or the CNE Gaming Garage for e-sports and tech fun.
+Don’t miss Food Truck Frenzy, Classic Championship Wrestling, Crafting Workshops, or the CNE Gaming Garage for e-sports and tech fun.

 Toronto International BuskerFest